Sanjai0406/TechSupportAIChatbot/README.md

 # Tech Support AI Chatbot

 ## About
-Beginner-level AI chatbot that provides basic technical support using simple keyword matching.
+AI chatbot that provides basic technical support using simple keyword matching.

 ## Features
 - Provides responses to common technical queries.
-- Keyword-based matching (no AI/ML required).
 - Text-based console interaction.

 ## How to Run